Mosotho888/ITRI161_Exam/README.md

 2. Open Google Colab in your web browser: Google Colab.
 3. Click on "File" > "Open Notebook" and choose "GitHub" tab.
 4. Enter the URL of this repository (or the path to the downloaded code) and click on the search icon.
-5. Select the notebook file MNIST_Handwritten_Digit_Classification.ipynb from the search results.
+5. Select the notebook file ExamFinal.ipynb from the search results.

 # Running the Code
 Once you have opened the notebook in Google Colab, follow the instructions provided in the notebook to run the code step-by-step.